FRINXio/confd/README.md

 <session-id>27</session-id></hello>]]>]]>
 ```

+If you see an output similar to the above, you know that NETCONF connectivity is working between localhost where ODL runs and your confd host.

 Now you can use the following curl commands from your localhost, or you can use our Postman collection here:
 https://github.com/FRINXio/confd/tree/master/postman_collection